 In my experience, people who started with Python bootcamps often land jobs faster than those who stick to self-learning.
 Why?
 Because bootcamps provide structure, accountability, and community—all things that solo learners struggle to maintain.

 Let’s mention a strong example: App Academy.
 According to recent App Academy review and outcomes data, over 90% of graduates secured tech roles within six months.
 They keep improving their Python curriculum each year, adding project-based learning and real interview training.
-That’s a serious quick win for anyone chasing career results.
+That’s a serious easy place to start for anyone chasing career results.

 Another standout?
 General Assembly, which now offers AI-integrated Python pathways for beginners.
 Their part-time model lets you balance learning with life—a blessing if you’re working full-time.